vishnunairjanardhan/democms/src/content/posts/what-is-omnichannel-commerce.md

 Omnichannel eCommerce’s future is not only about providing its customers with several channels to buy from, but it is also about ensuring that their experience is uniformly consistent everywhere.

-<h2 id="wrapping-up">Wrapping up</h2>
+<h2 class="m-0 mb-4" id="wrapping-up">Wrapping up</h2>

-Adapting to the latest <a href="https://www.99minds.io/blog/10-top-ecommerce-trends-in-2023-for-b2b-and-b2c-businesses/" target="_blank">eCommerce trends</a> is not easy.
+Adapting to the latest <a href="https://www.99minds.io/blog/b2b-ecommerce-trends" role="link" target="_blank">eCommerce trends</a> is not easy.
 There are a gazillion things to be updated about.
 Today, eCommerce retailers across the world are trying to implement omnichannel eCommerce.
 It is well worth the effort and time invested in shifting to an omnichannel experience.
 Do you have the necessary wherewithal and expertise to offer an omnichannel experience for your customers?
 If not, you should find ways to add it to your tech stack.

-Even though implementing an omnichannel experience for your customers is a must-do these days, it can be challenging to manage it alone. <a href="http://www.99minds.io/" target="_blank">99minds</a> is here to help you create an omnichannel experience for your customers with the help of its plug-and-play software that can create loyalty programs, gift cards, discounts, referrals, etc.
+Even though implementing an omnichannel experience for your customers is a must-do these days, it can be challenging to manage it alone. <a href="http://www.99minds.io/" role="link" target="_blank">99minds</a> is here to help you create an omnichannel experience for your customers with the help of its plug-and-play software that can create loyalty programs, gift cards, discounts, referrals, etc.